medusajs/medusa/docs/content/development/fundamentals/dependency-injection.md

 <tr>
 <td>

-All Payment Providers
+All Payment Processors

 </td>
 <td>

-An array of all payment providers that extend the `AbstractPaymentService` class.
+An array of all payment processor that extend the `AbstractPaymentService` or `AbstractPaymentProcessor` class.

 </td>
 <td>